LeeAnnEditor/o365hq/blog/Dynamics 365 Customer Service.md

 ![](https://o365hq.com/images/562.png)

-Workflows could also be used to add more information, such as branding, graphics, and suggested message boilerplate.
+Workflows could also be used to add more information, such as branding, graphics, and suggested message boilerplates.
 Dynamics 365 and the Unified Service Desk will help you resolve any case quickly and address the customer's needs.